UmaMaheshAdabala/devops_practice/AWS/cls.md

 - It routes the traffic to closest edge location via ANYCAST, then by routing it to closest regional endpoint over AWS global network.

 - How it works: lets say we are in india and they have hosted the application in us-east 1a and us-east-1b and ap-mumbai. then we create 2 end point groups
-  1 for us and one for india.
+  1 for US and one for india.
   Then client (from india)----> GLOBAL ACCELERATOR ----> ENDPOINT GROUP(india) ----> ap-mumbai region.
 - It provides two static IP's.